arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-connectivity/content.md

 ### Required Hardware and Software

-- USB-C® cable (either USB-C to USB-A or USB-C to USB-C)
-- Wi-Fi Access Point with Internet Access
 - Arduino Opta
 - Ethernet cable
+- USB-C® cable (either USB-C to USB-A or USB-C to USB-C)
+- Wi-Fi® Access Point with Internet Access

 ## Instructions